Sewage discharge in Niagara River 'an environmental catastrophe,' says NDP MPP | CBC News

 "This issue has been going on for far too long and continues to threaten the health of our beloved Niagara River," the letter reads.
 "I am asking you to reach out to your federal counterpart and counterparts in Niagara Falls, N.Y., and find a way to ensure this never happens again."

-The government of New York state sent out an alert on Tuesday warning that a water treatment facility was discharging eight million gallons (over 30 million litres) of untreated wastewater and stormwater into the lower Niagara River because the facility was "at capacity."
+The government of New York state sent out an alert on Tuesday warning that a water treatment facility was discharging untreated wastewater and stormwater into the lower Niagara River because the facility was "at capacity."

 The discharge took around five hours to complete and may have potentially impacted fishing areas and parks in the region, according to the alert.
-The next day, another one million gallons was released into the river near the Rainbow Bridge.
+The next day, another 3.8 million litres was released into the river near the Rainbow Bridge.

 Both locations where the dirty water was released are upstream from popular fishing and swimming areas on the Canadian side of the river.

-The incident highlights an ongoing saga that came to a head in July 2017 when an inky, foul-smelling discharge blackened the water near the base of Niagara Falls during a busy tourist weekend.
+The incident is the latest an ongoing saga that came to a head in July 2017 when an inky, foul-smelling discharge blackened the water near the base of Niagara Falls during a busy tourist weekend.

 Impact on the waterway

-"The last thing you want to see when you're on the Maid of the Mist or the Hornblower is being surrounded by raw sewage and that smell surrounding your boat," he said.
+"The last thing you want to see when you're on the Maid of the Mist or the Hornblower is being surrounded by raw sewage and that smell surrounding your boat," he said in an interview.

-Lucas Marsala owns a kayaking company that organizes trips on the Niagara River.
-He says the uncertain quality of the water can negatively affect his business.
+Lucas Marsala, who owns a kayaking company that organizes trips on the Niagara River, said uncertain water quality can negatively affect his business.

 Upgrades to date not sufficient, Gates says